tatianab/compiler-w16/midterm-progress-report.md

 the intermediate representation of the program (including the CFG).

 The parser does not yet create SSA values/instructions, but that is our immediate next step.

+Our project is available on Github at https://github.com/tatianab/compiler-w16/.